sadra-nosrati/Melkino/README.md

 Melkino is a responsive real estate web application built with **React, Vite, Tailwind CSS v4, Node.js, and Express**.

-The project combines a modern Persian/RTL interface with a lightweight REST API, user authentication flows, property listings, favorites, and dashboard functionality.
+The project combines a modern Persian/RTL interface with a lightweight REST API, user authentication, property listings, favorites, and dashboard functionality.
 It is structured as a full-stack application with separate frontend and backend workspaces.

 ---